 A pineapple-themed gift is fun but also shows that you’ve taken the time to learn about what your loved one is going through– something that means more than any tangible present ever could.
 Some creative pineapple-esque ideas include:

-- A pretty notebook or journal– found everywhere from Target to local boutiques and even Erin Condren!
+- A pretty notebook or journal – found everywhere from Target to local boutiques.

 - A coffee mug or tumbler– many are customizable on Etsy, too!

 OK, this may sound weird, but socks have multiple meanings when it comes to infertility.
 First, socks, in general, evoke feelings of warmth and coziness, perfect for gifting someone who needs some extra comfort in their life.

 Secondly, after IVF transfers, it is said that women should keep their feet warm to help with implantation.
 Enter: socks!
 I bought myself this super cute pair (pictured above) from local online shop 9:16 Designs to wear during my IVF transfers.
 (Side note: an FET is a Frozen Embryo Transfer for those unfamiliar with the lingo).

 Many Etsy sellers create IVF-related socks, and tons of local small businesses carry cutesy socks for all occasions.
 Sum Girls Boutique in Berkley and The Dailey Method barre studio in Birmingham are two of my local sock-shopping faves.